alburezg/DemoKin_example/DemoKin_handout.md

 In this section we'll focus on outputs that are specific to time-varying kinship structures.
 In particular, we'll show period, cohort, and age results for Sweden (Figure 5 from Caswell [-@caswell_formal_2021]).

-Note that, in order to arrive a this results, we use a different set of input rates, which are also pre-loaded with DemoKin.
+Note that, in order to arrive a this results, we use a different set of input values.
+The objects `U`, `f`, and `pi` were extracted by Ivan from the supplementary materials provided by Caswell [-@caswell_formal_2021].
+They are included in DemoKin by default.

 ```r